Red Flags in Relationshipss

 There are a few universal red flags that apply to every relationship, but there are many red flags (or, simply signs that a relationship would not be sustainable or healthy for you) that depend on who you are and what you need.

 To figure out your own red flags, you need to be tuned into your values.
 What’s important to you in a relationship?
 What do you need from a partner (or from an employer, or from a friend?)
 What kind of relationship would actually fit in with the other goals you have for your life?
 If you’re not clear about your values yet, I recommend using this values list to begin exploring them.
+It’s also helpful to create a list of relationship “green flags” that you do want to see in a potential partner.
+That mindset can help you take a more positive approach to dating rather than feeling like you’re only looking for reasons to reject the people you meet!

 We all miss red flags in relationships, and it’s tempting to beat yourself up.
 It’s something that happens to hopeful, optimistic people who see the best in others, and the opportunities in every situation.
 Working with a trusted therapist can help you get clear about the red flags that are most important for you to keep in mind, and tune into your own feelings in relationships so that you can spot them next time.